Archduke Rudolf of Austria (1919–2010): Early life

 He was born in Prangins, Switzerland, where the former Austrian Imperial family were staying after they had been sent into exile.
 He was named after Rudolf IV, Duke of Austria.

 Educated with his siblings first in Spain, in Belgium and at the Université Laval in Quebec City, but Rudolf was expelled in 1946 once his membership in the formerly imperial House of Habsburg was exposed due to rumors of him and his brother being part of Austrian resistance.
 After the war he travelled to the United States, Canada and the Belgian Congo.

 Rudolf worked as a Wall Street junior executive and a bank director.

 First marriage

 Rudolf was married by Archbishop Fulton Sheen to Countess Xenia Czernichev-Besobrasov the daughter of Count Sergei Aleksandrovich Chernyshyev-Besobrasov and his wife, Countess Elizabeta Dmitrievna Sheremeteva, on 22 June 1953 at Tuxedo Park, New York.
+The wedding was officiated by Bishop Fulton J. Sheen.
+In 1949, her older sister Irina married Prince Teymuraz Bagration (1912-1992) son of Princess Tatiana of Russia.

 They had four children.
 Xenia was killed in a car crash on 20 September 1968, in which Rudolf was also seriously injured.